Edge modes in the fractional quantum Hall effect without extra edge fermions: Conclusion

 \section{Conclusion}

-Close inspection on the calculation done in references \cite{zhang,wen,maeda} shows that one obtains, starting from $S$ (defined in section II and gauge invariant), the same value for the Hall conductance that is obtained starting from $S^{\prime\prime}$ (defined in (\ref{13}) and \textit{not} classically gauge invariant).
-So, there is no reason for the artificial introduction of one-dimensional chiral fermions circulating on the boundary.
-There is a subtle, but simple, mistake in references \cite{wen,maeda} that propagated along the literature \cite{literatura}.
-Besides, in reference \cite{maeda}, the author shows that the chiral edge current is irrelevant to the Hall current.
-Our work shows clearly that the chiral fermions should not be there, from the very beginning.
+Close inspection on the calculation done in references \cite{zhang,wen,maeda} shows that one obtains, starting from $S$, given by equation (\ref{action}) and gauge invariant, the same value for the Hall conductance and edge current that were obtained previously, starting with a theory which was not gauge invariant and adding extra degrees of freedom in the form of chiral edge fermions.
+So, there is no reason for the introduction of extra one-dimensional chiral fermions circulating on the boundary.

+\acknowledgments G. L. S. Lima has been financially supported by CAPES (Brazil) during the realization of this work.